foysalahmedmin/zaaz-server/README.md

 ### Features

+- **Wallet Auto-Creation**: Automatically creates wallet if user doesn't have one (with 0 tokens, no package)
 - **Token Validation**: Validates user tokens against feature endpoint requirements
-- **Feature Access Check**: Verifies if user's package includes the requested feature
+- **Feature Access Check**: Verifies if user's package includes the requested feature (only if wallet has a package)
+- **Package Validation Skip**: If wallet has no package, skips package feature validation and only checks token amount
-- **Token Consumption**: Calculates final cost including profit percentages and updates wallet
+- **Token Consumption**: Calculates final cost including profit percentages (sum of all active profit percentages) and updates wallet
 - **Server-to-Server Auth**: API key-based authentication for secure internal communication
 - **Negative Balance Support**: Allows negative token balances for adjustment during next purchase
+- **Atomic Operations**: Uses MongoDB transactions for atomic wallet updates and token transaction creation
+- **API-Friendly Responses**: Returns status objects instead of throwing errors for easier integration

 ### API Endpoints

 **Start Token Process** (`POST /api/token-process/start`):
+- Creates wallet if user doesn't have one (with 0 tokens)
-- Validates user wallet exists and is active
+- Validates user wallet exists and is not expired
-- Checks if feature endpoint is included in user's package
+- Checks if feature endpoint is included in user's package (only if wallet has a package)
 - Validates user has sufficient tokens
-- Returns access status
+- Returns access status with user token balance
+- Returns API-friendly responses (doesn't throw errors, returns status objects)

 **End Token Process** (`POST /api/token-process/end`):
-- Calculates final cost with profit percentage
+- Calculates final cost with profit percentage (sum of all active profit percentages)
+- Uses MongoDB transaction for atomic wallet update and token transaction creation
-- Creates token transaction record
+- Creates token transaction record (decrease type)
-- Updates user wallet balance (allows negative)
+- Updates user wallet balance atomically (allows negative for adjustment)
-- Returns updated token balance
+- Returns updated token balance and final cost

 ### Usage Example